tobinbradley/Mecklenburg-County-GeoPortal/README.md

 npm run dev
 ```

+The development server runs at `http://localhost:3000`.

 To build the app for deployment, `npm run build` and copy the contents of the `public` folder to your web server.